erickunix/SLM_S2021/README.md

 **Modeling problem report**

+Use the following dataset hosted on UCI repository: https://archive.ics.uci.edu/ml/datasets/Bank+Marketing (use `bank-additional-full.csv` file).
+It contains information related with direct marketing campaigns.
+All files and description are available under the given URL.

-The task is to analyze the data and produce a report with following structure:
+The task is to produce a report with following structure:

-`5pts` 1) Introduction, problem/task description (you should choose at least one supervised learning task, provide description of target variable, rationale behind picking particular task and target), features explanation
+`5pts` 1) Introduction, problem/task description (you should choose at least one supervised learning task, provide description of target variable, rationale behind picking particular task and target), features explanation, dataset description

-`10pts` 2) Cleaning and preprocessing data - removing or imputing missing data, standarization, one-hot encoding, handling outliers, feature extraction, etc. (some of these points may go to part 3 if EDA/exploration was the cause of particular action)
+`10pts` 2) Cleaning and preprocessing data - removing or imputing missing data, standarization, one-hot encoding, handling outliers, feature extraction, merging categories etc. (some of these points may go to part 3 if EDA/exploration was the cause of particular action)

-`10pts` 3) EDA (both graphical e.g. barplots, scatterplots and descriptive e.g. tables with statistics) with focus on exploring relations between features and target variable; include correlation matrix/heatmap between numerical variables
+`10pts` 3) EDA (both graphical e.g. barplots, scatterplots and descriptive e.g. tables with statistics) with focus on exploring relations between features and target variable; include correlation matrix/heatmap between numerical variables; use one of the clustering (e.g. k-means, hierarchical clustering) or dimensionality reduction technique (e.g. PCA, t-SNE, UMAP) to derive additional insight from data

-`5pts` 4) Creating models (at least 3 distinct types of models), tune hyperparameters for each model (if model has no hyperparameters, you may "tune" the dataset)
+`5pts` 4) Create models (at least 3 distinct types of models) and tune hyperparameters for each model

 `10pts` 5) Graphical (e.g. barplots of errors, ROC curves, residual graphs, etc.) and descriptive model assessment (comparing measures picked as performance criteria); remember to choose appropriate measure for the task - RMSE is measure for regression, not classification